 Obituaries

-David Belchamber (OK 1952), who passed away in May at the age of 93, was an important part of the King’s community for over 35 years.
+David Belchamber (OK 1952), who passed away in May at the age of 93, was a hugely important part of the King’s community for over 35 years.
+A pupil, then teacher and finally Bursar and Secretary to the Governors, David will be remembered with great affection, and great respect by many.

 A Thanksgiving Service will take place at St Mary´s Church, Codford, Wiltshire, on 8 June 2026 at 2.30pm.